Why Journaling and Crying Alone Don’t Always Resolve Trauma: The Need for Somatic Therapy for Trauma

 You bought the beautiful, leather-bound Moleskine journal.
 You carved out quiet time on your patio in Westchester or your apartment in Manhattan.
 You wrote down exactly what happened, how it made you feel, and what you logically know you should do next.
 You have had the private, heavy crying sessions in your car or your bedroom, letting the tears fall while you try to purge the pain.

 You have analyzed your childhood.
 You have dissected your toxic relationship.
-You possess an incredibly high level of self-awareness.
+You possess a high level of self-awareness.

 For the high-achieving, hyper-independent professional in New York, this is the ultimate frustration.
 You are used to solving problems.
 You believe that if you just read enough books, listen to the right podcasts, and "process" your emotions hard enough in your journal, you can fix yourself.